Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 [@RFC8094], however this is an Experimental specification and there are no known implementations at the time of writing.

 It is also noted that DNS privacy service might be provided over IPSec, DNSCrypt, or VPNs.
-However, use of these transports for DNS are not standardized and any discussion of best practice for providing such a service is out of scope for this document.
+However, use of these transports for DNS are not standardized in DNS specific RFCs and any discussion of best practice for providing such a service is out of scope for this document.

 Whilst encryption of DNS traffic can protect against active injection this does not diminish the need for DNSSEC, see (#dnssec).